When to Keep the Passover, According To the Truth of God

 Exo 12:11 And thus shall you eat it [sacrificial lamb]; with your loins girded, your shoes on your feet, and your staff in your hand; and you shall eat it in haste: it is the LORD'S Passover.

-And truth is not always discerned from one scripture alone and often requires piecing scriptures together - here a little and there a little:
+And truth is not always discerned from one scripture alone and often requires piecing scriptures together - here a little and there a little - until a full, undeniable picture emerges:

 Isa 28:9 Whom shall He [God] teach knowledge? and whom shall He make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.